 2. Choose your platform

 Next, it’s time to figure out where you’re going to run your social media campaign.
-This will depend partly on where your target audience is hanging out online, and partly on your specific goals.
+This will depend partly on where your target audience is hanging out online and partly on your specific goals.
 For example, if you’re looking to have your brand go viral with a younger audience, you might choose to run your campaign on TikTok.
-However, if you want to make more sales, you might instead go with Pinterest, where users are known to be more open to brands providing them with products as a solution.
-You may also choose to run your campaign across multiple platforms, to reach a wider audience.
+However, if you want to make more sales, you might go with Pinterest, where users are more open to brands providing them with products as a solution.
+You may also choose to run your campaign across multiple platforms to reach a wider audience.

-It’s also important to keep in mind that different platforms offer varying degrees of advertising functionality for your social media campaign.
-For example, while Facebook and Instagram have sophisticated targeting options, this is fairly limited on a platform like TikTok or Snapchat.
+It’s also important to remember that different platforms offer varying degrees of advertising functionality for your social media campaign.
+For example, while Facebook and Instagram have sophisticated targeting options, this is relatively limited on a platform like TikTok or Snapchat.

 3. Plan out your campaign

-With your goals and platform in mind, you can brainstorm about how your campaign is going to unfold.
-Ideally, you’ll have an overarching concept or idea in mind that’s going to keep your campaign stand out from the masses.
-Perhaps it’s a creative way to encourage your customers to post UGC (user-generated content) or working with influencers in your industry to help position your brand in a specific light.
+With your goals and platform in mind, you can brainstorm about how your campaign will unfold.
+Ideally, you’ll have an overarching concept or idea in mind that’s going to keep your campaign standing out from the masses.
+Perhaps it’s a creative way to encourage your customers to post UGC (user-generated content) or work with influencers in your industry to help position your brand in a specific light.

-From here, you map out what your campaign is going to look like—what kind of assets will be needed?
+From here, you map out what your campaign will look like—what kind of assets will be needed?
 What will your budget be?
 When will the pre-launch and launch period be?
-This will also give you an idea of what written and visual content you’re going to need for it.
+This will also give you an idea of what written and visual content you will need for it.
 We use and recommend Canva at Spearhead Multimedia.
 You should, too.

 4. Create your written content

-Your visual branding is important for helping your social media campaign stand out online.
-You’ll want it to not only be eye-catching but also be consistent with your overall brand.
+Your visual branding is vital for helping your social media campaign stand out online.
+You’ll want it to be not only eye-catching but also be consistent with your overall brand.
 Visual assets you might need include a logo, banners, video ads, feed, and story graphics.
 Canva’s design platform has hundreds of free templates to help get you started.

 6. Choose your budget and targeting

-If you’re using paid advertising to help spread your campaign further, you’ll need to set this up in your chosen platform.
-Here, you’ll need to set up your budget (how much you want to spend), your advertising goal, and your schedule (how long your campaign will run for).
+If you’re using paid advertising to help spread your campaign further, you’ll need to set this up on your chosen platform.
+Here, you’ll need to set up your budget (how much you want to spend), your advertising goal, and your schedule (how long your campaign will run).
 You’ll also be prompted to upload your content (the visual and written content).
-If you’re running an organic campaign, you can skip this step and just post or schedule your content within the platform or on your social media scheduling app.
-DOn’t forget email marketing campaigns.
-Constant Contact is by far, the best in the business.
+You can skip this step and post or schedule your content within the platform or on your social media scheduling app if you’re running an organic campaign.
+Don’t forget email marketing campaigns.
+Constant Contact is, by far, the best in the business.

 Now it’s the exciting part—it’s time to launch your campaign!
 Hit ‘live’ or schedule and sit back and watch the buzz build around your brand.
 However, that doesn’t mean all of the work is done.
-It’s important to monitor the success of your social media campaign, both during and after it’s done.
-It’s a good idea to use social analytics and listening tools (to help you track mentions of your brand) to determine how well your campaign reached your goals, so you can continue to tweak your strategy accordingly.
-When it comes to posting at the right times there’s nothing easier than Blog2Social Pro for very frequent uses or Blog2Social Smart for regular users.
+It’s essential to monitor the success of your social media campaign, both during and after it’s done.
+It’s a good idea to use social analytics and listening tools (to help you track mentions of your brand) to determine how well your campaign reached your goals so you can continue to tweak your strategy accordingly.
+When it comes to posting at the correct times, there’s nothing easier than Blog2Social Pro for widespread uses or Blog2Social Smart for regular users.